Adam-Salem-Codes/Adam-Salem-Codes/readme.md

 ---

 ## About Me 😀:
 Hello, my name is Adam Salem and I'm a programmer!
-I started coding 2 years ago.
+I started coding in 2018-2019.
 I'm a self taught programmer, and I love coding and technology like Arduino!

 ---